 Despite its gargantuan size, the Chronicle of Georgia monument remains off the radar for many Tbilisi visitors and residents alike.
 The modern art piece, created by renowned Georgian/Russian artist Zurab Tsereteli, is an homage to Georgia’s long and storied history.

-But subject matter aside, what makes the Chronicle of Georgia truly unique is its size.
-The work consists of 16 columns which stand up to 35 meters high.
-Photographs fail to capture just how massive the work really is, meaning an in-person visit is an absolute must.
+The huge monument consists of 16 columns towering at 35 meters high.
+Photographs fail to capture just how massive the work really is, so an in-person visit is a must.

 What is the Chronicle of Georgia?